temporalio/documentation/blog/2021-03-31-sergey-how-its-going.md

 Overall, Go is a reasonable tool for the job.
 I think C# would be more powerful as a language.
 What’s less clear to me is how much we would lose not having access to Go modules.

 ## Development
 I joined a couple of weeks before Temporal v1.0 was released.
-It was a huge milestone after almost a year of development since co-founders left Uber - weto gRPC, added support for mTLS, and made a myriad of other changes.
+It was a huge milestone after almost a year of development since co-founders left Uber - we switched to gRPC, added support for mTLS, and made a myriad of other changes.

 As I ramped up, I primarily contributed to Temporal server.
 My major focus was developing Temporal's security features: authentication and authorization.
 The authorization model was my first design effort.
 Through the process of formulating the initial proposal, having internal discussions, implementing, and releasing the code, I got to know the team better.
 I also learned a number of "how can this be done in Go" things and established relations with some key customers.